-Outside of Amerindian musical culture, most songs were imported from the British Isles and Africa.
-This is a rare folk song written and developed in the United States.
-Its roots are difficult to trace, but evidence points to its being written around 1761.This makes it one of the only pre-Revolutionary folk songs written for and by American colonists present today.
+Springfield Mountain: Outside of Amerindian musical culture, most songs were imported from the British Isles and Africa.
+This is a rare folk song written in the United States.
+It may have been written around 1761, which would make it one of the only pre-Revolutionary folk songs written for and by American colonists still known today.

-Settlers to the “New World” would bring popular folk songs, like the ballads “Barbara Allen,” across the sea with them.
+Barbara Allen: Settlers to the “New World” brought popular folk songs like this ballad with them.
 The song was popular in Scotland and England as early as 1666.
-Ballads were rarely written down, but were instead meant to be sung by memory.
+Ballads were rarely written down, since they were meant to be sung by memory.

-The Bay Psalm Book is a key artifact in understanding the beliefs and practices of Pilgrims and the importance of music therein.
-This collection of psalm texts, rather than the Bible itself, was the first volume produced in the New World.
-The book is considered to have been the work of Christian reformers seeking a collection of worship materials that strictly supported Puritan values.
-The Psalms served that purpose.
+Psalm 23 and the Bay Psalm book: The Bay Psalm Book is a key artifact in understanding the beliefs and practices of Pilgrims and the importance of music for them.
+This collection of psalm texts was the first book produced in the New World.
+Scholars believe it is the work of Christian reformers seeking a collection of worship materials that strictly supported Puritan values.

-Smithsonian Folkways dates this sea shanty to the period of 1765-1775.
+Boston Harbour: Smithsonian Folkways dates this sea shanty to the period of 1765-1775.
 Written by a common seaman, this song is one of the only shanties that can be conclusively dated to colonial times.
 Despite the rarity of this song’s survival, it is part of what was likely a very strong maritime musical subculture.